mdelamata/MMDatePicker/README.md

 Customizing MMDatePicker
 ------------

-Given the fact that this component is a Subclass of Apple's UIDatePicker, all methods are available described [here] [1] in Apple's Documentation.
+It has a UIDatePicker as a property called `datePicker`, all methods are available described [here] [1] in Apple's Documentation.
 [1]: http://developer.apple.com/library/ios/#documentation/uikit/reference/UIDatePicker_Class/Reference/UIDatePicker.html        "UIDatePicker Class Reference"